-In this discussion, the reenactors mention some of the same ones listed above.
-They also added black jack sticks, peanut brittle, Nonpareils, lollipops, fig and gum drops.
+- Candy: What'd they have? - Civil War Re-enactors Forum - In this discussion, the re-enactors mention some of the same ones listed above.
+They added black jack sticks, peanut brittle, nonpareils, lollipops, fig and gumdrops.
 They also mention baked sweets such as treacle-puffs and apple-pasties.

-Food Timeline: history notes-candy and recipes that would have been used in the Civil War times. meringues (some with hazelnut centers) Coconut candy Lemon candy (rock candy) Cream candy Taffy made with molasses Candied orange or lemon peel
+Food Timeline: history notes - candy and recipes that would have been used in the Civil War times.
+These included meringues (some with hazelnut centers), coconut candy, lemon candy (rock candy), cream candy, taffy made with molasses, and candied orange or lemon peel.